gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 ![small-flower-banner](/images/wave-function-collapse/small-flower-banner.png)

 Notice that the ground is missing?
-Since the input image is wrapped, there are no tiles generated in which the ground ends or changes direction.
+Since the input image is wrapped, there are no tiles in which the ground ends or changes direction.
 This means that if the ground is present in the output, it must form a solid line from one side of the output to the other.
 This is a fairly restrictive constraint, so in *most* output, there is no ground at all.
+It's possible for the output to deviate from the **frequency hints** if the structure of the image means there is no way to place a tile without violating the **adjacency rules**.

 There *is* a small chance of the output containing ground: